Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 Lokesh Bhasin

 Yeah.
 Yes.
-Abdul, as we submitted in our earlier part also we are very much positive on the how Jammu is ramping up, right?
-From our audits, validations, the visits of our marquee customers to Jammu facility.
-How our capability and capacity is building up, how we are able to showcase our capabilities to our customers.
-The big certification that we have received.
+Abdul, as we submitted in our earlier part also, we are very much positive on how Jammu is ramping up right from our audits, validations, the visits of our marquee customers to Jammu facility, how our capability and capacity is building up, how we are able to showcase our capabilities to our customers, the PIC/s certification that we have received.
 So yes, the overall trajectory is looking good.
-And next year 20% growth that we are projecting at an entity level or group level.
-So yes, Jammu is going to play a good part in it.
+And next year, 20% growth that we are projecting at an entity level or rather Group level.
+So yes, Jammu is going to playing a good part in it.

 Abdulkader Puranwala

-Okay, understood.
-And so then for next year how should we look at new margins Considering that you.
-If your base business is already clocking 18, 19% EBITDA margin.
+Okay.
+Okay.
+Understood.
+And sir, then for next year, how should we look at your margins considering that your base business is already clocking 18%, 19% EBITDA margin.
 I know this was for this quarter perspective.
-But then if the EBITDA accretion starts to happen from Jammu then how should we look at your EBITDA margins for next year?
+But then if the EBITDA accretion starts to happen from Jammu, then how should we look at your EBITDA margins for next year?

-So let’s say if Jammu start contributing in the margin then it in the near term it should.
-Let’s say improve.
-Till we take some other growth strategy on board.
-That can be the PNDL negative, right?
-Till then the margin should improve.
+So let’s say, if Jammu starts contributing in the margin, then in the near-term, it should, let’s say, improve.
+Till we take some other growth strategy on board that can be the P&L negative, right, till then the margin should improve.

 Abdulkader Puranwala

-Got it sir.
-So for the 9 month number can you provide your cash flow from operations for the nine months of fiscal 26?
+Got it, sir.
+So for the nine-month number, can you provide your cash flow from operations for the nine months of fiscal ’26?

 Lokesh Bhasin

-Abdul.
-So if I talk about our operating cash flow before working.
-Capital changes in tax.
-So it was around 182 crores at a group level which has been.
-Which has been well used to support our growth around 40% over year on year and other normal expenditures.
+Yes.
+Abdul, so if I talk about our operating cash flow before working capital changes and tax, so it was around INR182 crores at a Group level, which has been well used to support our growth around 40% over year-on-year and other normal expenditures.

 Abdulkader Puranwala